 At age 16, Dallin made his high school jazz band, immersing him into the welcoming community of musicians.
 Learning “Sir Duke” and hearing Pat Metheny Group’s The Way Up changed everything, and access to school band equipment helped Dallin learn bass, drums, and piano.
 Rather than utilize the music scholarships he earned, Dallin spent two years proselytizing on a Mormon mission for a founder who turned out to be a nonce.
 After returning home, Dallin found Stevie Ray Vaughan, John Scofield, and The Mars Volta to be formative influences.

-Dallin has no professional accolades, proving that skating through life will indeed get you nowhere, but music can provide an excellent distraction.
+Dallin has no professional accolades, proving that while skating through life gets you nowhere, music can provide an excellent distraction.
 He writes lyrics, loves baseball, and doesn’t take compliments well.

 Bass / Vocals

 Ty’s first paid gig was on his parent’s linoleum kitchen floor, featuring Mom’s best cast iron pots and a wooden spoon, compensated with homemade tomato sauce and pasta.
 His earliest influences were the church organist, a “Folk” mass led by girls with big guitars and big hair, his parents’ record collection of jazz and classical music, and rad uncles who played the saxophone.
 In continuous vinyl rotation at home were the Jesus Christ Superstar double album, Billy Joel, The Beatles Red & Blue anthologies, Linda Ronstadt’s Greatest Hits Vol. 1, James Taylor’s Greatest Hits, Stevie Wonder’s Songs in The Key Of Life, and the mind-blowing Earth, Wind, & Fire double album.